byjpr/MapRewire/README.md

 # MapRewire

 Syntactic sugar to simply bulk rekey maps.
+MapRewire takes two arguments, data (map) and transformation (list of transformations).

+Main Syntax: `left<~right`.
+Left value is the map that holds the data and keys you'd like to update, Right value is an Elixir List that contains a string for each of the keys that you'd like to update.
+Transformation Syntax: `left=>right`.
+Left is the original key, right is the new key.

 ### Why did I do this?